Matthew Dufty

-Matthew Lawrence Dufty (born 10 January 1996) is an Australian professional rugby league footballer who plays as a for the Warrington Wolves in the Betfred Super League.
+Matthew Lawrence Dufty (born 10 January 1996) is an Australian professional rugby league footballer who plays as a for the South Sydney Rabbitohs in the NSW Cup.

-He previously played for the St. George Illawarra Dragons and the Canterbury-Bankstown Bulldogs in the NRL.
+He previously played for the St. George Illawarra Dragons and the Canterbury Bulldogs in the NRL and Warrington Wolves in the Betfred Super League.

 Background

 Dufty was born on 10 January 1996 in Hurstville, New South Wales, Australia.
 He attended Marist Catholic College Penshurst from Year 7 to Year 10.

 He played his junior rugby league for the Penshurst RSL RLFC, before being signed by the St. George Illawarra Dragons.

 Playing career

 Early career

 From 2014 to 2016, Dufty played for the St. George Illawarra Dragons' NYC team.